jiesihu/AUC_Delongtest__python/README.md

 ```
 python compare_auc_delong.py
 ```
-All functions are included and easy to use.
+All functions are easy to use.